MMosley502/LEGUP/Nurikabe-Rules.md

 # Nurikabe
-Nurikabe is a puzzle, unfilled squares are shown as gray, and your job is to color all the cells white or black according to the rules of the game
+Nurikabe is a puzzle with unfilled squares  shown in gray.
+Your task is to color all the cells white or black according to the rules of the game

-Clicking on a gray tile first fills it white, clicking on a white tile fills it black, and clicking on a black tile returns it to becoming gray
+Clicking on a gray tile first fills it white

+Clicking on a white tile fills it black

+Clicking on a black tile returns it to becoming gray

 # Rules
 ### Here are the basic rules of the puzzle